Paddle Canada maintains four separate insurance policies. They are:

 - Program delivered outside / above / beyond the Paddle Canada paddling program may not be covered.
 Example: a portage on a canoe tripping course will be covered.
 An evening hike to a local mountain peak may not be.

-- Personal Flotation Devices / Personal Buoyancy Devices / and or Life Jackets must be properly worn by all Instructors and Course / Clinic Participants during the ‘on the water’ and ‘close to water’ (lining canoes along a rapids) components of the course.
+- Personal Flotation Devices / Personal Buoyancy Devices / and or Life Jackets must be properly worn by all Instructors and Course / Clinic Participants during the ‘on the water’ and ‘close to water’ (lining canoes along rapids) components of the course.
 PFDs/PBDs/Life Jackets must be Canadian Coast Guard approved, in good shape, and properly worn.

-- Paddle Canada Waiver / Acknowledgement of Risk Form must be signed and witnessed (by someone other than the Course Instructors), preferably before the day the course or clinic starts, but in no case later than the actual start (time) of the of the course or clinic.
+- Paddle Canada Waiver / Acknowledgement of Risk Form must be signed and witnessed (by someone other than the Course Instructors), preferably before the day the course or clinic starts, but in no case later than the actual start (time) of the course or clinic.
 The waiver / AoR must be reviewed with the course at the start of the course (read to the participants, ensure they all understand).

-- Scouts Canada groups are excluded from signing the Paddle Canada Waiver / AoR under special agreement between Scouts, Paddle Canada & Insurance Company.
+- Scouts Canada groups are excluded from signing the Paddle Canada Waiver / AoR under a special agreement between Scouts, Paddle Canada & Insurance Company.

-- Paddle Canada, Instructor, Candidate equipment and vehicles are NOT covered by the Paddle Canada policy.
+- Paddle Canada, Instructor, Candidate equipment, and vehicles are NOT covered by the Paddle Canada policy.

-- Programs delivered in USA by Instructors who are Canadian citizens and where participants are Canadian citizens only.
+- Programs delivered in the USA by Instructors who are Canadian citizens and where participants are Canadian citizens only.
 We are not able to cover PC programs with USA participants or instructors at this time.